austinii30/R/README.md

 # R
-Notes and scripts for the R programming languge
+Notes and scripts for the R programming languge.
+Refer to the subdirectories for detailed information.